 READ THIS SECTION VERY CAREFULLY.
 IF YOU CANNOT ADJUST YOUR SCHEDULE TO THE RHYTHM OF THE CLASS, YOU WILL HAVE A VERY DIFFICULT TIME SUCCEEDING IN THIS COURSE.
-DEADLINES ARE NOT FLEXIBLE.

 The on-line class has a very different rhythm from on-campus classes, and each on-line course is different from other on-line courses.
 In this class, the first day of the 'on-line week' begins on a Monday morning at 12:01 AM and runs until a Sunday night at 11:59 PM when all work for that week must be completed.
-(The exception is that our first week begins on at 8:00 am.)

-There are six major components to the course: 1) reading the textbook; 2) 'attending' the PowerPoint lectures (these are not narrated); 3) discussions; 4) activities; 5) quizzes; and 6) a final comprehensive exam.
+There are six major components to the course: 1) reading the textbook; 2) 'attending' the PowerPoint lectures; 3) discussions; 4) activities; 5) quizzes; and 6) a final comprehensive exam.

-1) Reading the Textbook: it will be extremely difficult to pass this course without reading the textbook.
-It is your responsibility to purchase the textbook.
+- 1) Reading the Textbook: it will be extremely difficult to pass this course without reading the textbook.
 It is up to you to decide the best time to complete each week's assigned readings.
-The textbook is available for a 2-hour in-library use at the college's Library Media Center (Building D on campus).

-2) 'Attending' the PowerPoint lectures: For each major section of the course, there are accompanying PowerPoint lectures that you can download and/or print.
-Additional information and resources are contained in these lectures, which are similar to those given in the on-campus version of this course.

-3) Discussions: There are three main parts to discussion.
-First, you must do an initial commentary (your analysis/research and scientific consideration about the discussion topic) by Friday morning, at 9:00 AM.
-Second, you need to read the postings of other students and will be required to read at least half of the initial commentaries of others.
-As the professor, it is possible to see how many postings each student has viewed.
-Third, each student is to make a minimum of two (2) different replies on the postings of other students' initial commentaries by the end of the on-line week by Sunday, by 11:59 PM.
-You are NOT allowed to comment on other students' postings before Friday morning at 9:00 AM, although you can certainly read them.
+The textbook is available for a 2-hour in-library use at the college's Library Media Center (Building D on campus). - 2) 'Attending' the PowerPoint lectures: For each major section of the course, there are accompanying PowerPoint lectures that you can download and/or print.
+Additional information and resources are contained in these lectures, which are similar to those given in the on-campus version of this course. - 3) Discussions: There are two main parts to discussion.
+First, you must do an initial commentary (your analysis and scientific consideration about the discussion topic) by Friday morning, at 9:00 AM.
+After this first step of discussion, each student is to make a minimum of two (2) different replies on the postings of other students' initial commentaries by the end of the on-line week by Sunday, by 11:59 PM.
+You are NOT allowed to comment on other students' postings before Friday morning at 9:00 AM.
 Early replies will not count for points.
 All replies must be submitted between Friday 9:00 AM to Sunday 11:59 PM for credit.
-No late discussion commentaries or replies are accepted.

-4) Activities: Each of the four major sections of the course (which correspond to the 4 fields of Anthropology) will have an associated activity, the times and due dates of which will be posted in the course calendar.
-No late activities are accepted.

-5) Quizzes: Each quiz opens on a Thursday morning at 12:01 AM and closes on a Sunday night at 11:59 PM.
-There are 50 multiple choice questions.
-One hour is allotted to complete a quiz.

-6) Final Comprehensive Exam: The final exam is comprehensive and covers all course materials.
+No late discussion commentaries or replies are accepted. - 4) Activities: Each of the four major sections of the course (which correspond to the 4 fields of Anthropology) will have an associated activity, the times and due dates of which will be posted in the calendar.
+No late activities are accepted - 5) Quizzes: Each quiz opens on a Thursday morning at 12:01 AM and closes on a Sunday night at 11:59 PM.
+There are multiple choice questions and one essay question in each of the four quizzes.
+One hour is allotted to complete a quiz. - 6) Final Comprehensive Exam: The final exam is comprehensive and covers all course materials.
 It will consist of multiple choice questions.
-It will be due no later than the first official day of final exams by 11:59 pm.
-Two hours are allotted to complete the final exam.
-No late final exams are accepted for any reason.
+It will be due no later than the first official day of final exams by 11:59 pm, within a 2-hour time frame.